 Use Case and Benefits

-Ability to actively engage the students during the entire class period, through survey, pretest, practice, or review questions.
+Actively engage students during the entire class period, through survey, pretest, practice, or review questions.
 This encourages students to come to class prepared.

 Track responses of an individual student for grading, attendance, and immediate assessment.